...

 A Guide To Armed Forces Medical Negligence Claims

 Within this guide, you will find all of the information you will need in order to educate yourself about the legal process that your solicitor will follow when making a compensation claim for armed forces medical negligence on your behalf.
-It looks at claims for medical negligence in the armed forces and covers information such as a doctor’s duty of care towards their patients, the main causes of medical negligence, and an overview of what the defence medical service is.
+It looks at claims for medical negligence in the armed forces and covers information such as a doctor’s duty of care towards their patients, the main causes of medical negligence, and an overview of what the Defence Medical Service is.

-It also covers general information about personal injury claims such as the kind of damages you can expect to claim, how much you might receive in compensation, and an overview of the Conditional Fee Agreement (CFA) offers to victims of armed forces clinical negligence as a simple, effective and risk-free way to make such a claim.
+It also covers general information about personal injury claims, such as the kind of damages you can expect to claim, how much you might receive in compensation, and an overview of the Conditional Fee Agreement (CFA) offers to victims of armed forces clinical negligence as a simple, effective and risk-free way to make such a claim.
 You may know this agreement as a No Win No Fee claim.

-Once you have read this guide, if you feel you are ready to begin your claim or have additional questions you need to be answered, you can call Legal Expert on the telephone number in the last section of this guide, and we will do our best to help you.
+Once you have read this guide, if you feel you are ready to begin your claim or have additional questions that need to be answered, you can call Legal Expert on the telephone number in the last section of this guide, and we will do our best to help you.

 What Is Medical Negligence?